AGAGYUM/shared-application-modules/README.md

 # shared-application-modules

-Shared JavaScript and Java utility modules used across internal enterprise systems, focusing on reusability, maintainability, and consistent coding patterns.
+This repository contains shared JavaScript and Java modules extracted from real-world internal enterprise systems, designed to improve code reuse, consistency, and maintainability.